mesoform/Multi-Cloud-Platform-Foundations/tests/terraform/readme.md

 The directory contains configuration files, secrets and others necessary for the correct operation of containers deployed in the Kubernetes engine

 terrraform
 The storage location of the main module main.tf with the location of the mcp directory.
-All components of the MMCF module are deployed from this directory.
+All components of the MCCF module are deployed from this directory.

 K8s.yml
 Kubernetes Engine Services Configuration File